 - The myChevrolet mobile app.
 I haven’t tried this out yet.

 Also each network seems to have its own web site and mobile app for finding and activating their chargers.
 Beware: several of the apps have very low ratings on Google Play.
-Those low ratings are why I want to get RFID cards for those networks – to avoid installing the app.
+Those low ratings are why I got RFID cards for those networks – to avoid installing the app.

 Ways to Extend Your Battery’s Life